yuwen002/IceFlameGin/web/AdminLTE-3.2.0/docs/javascript/control-sidebar.md

 | Method | Description
 |-|-
 |collapse | Collapses the control-sidebar
-|show | Show's the control-sidebar
+|show | Show'svc the control-sidebar
 |toggle | Toggles the state of the control-sidebar expanded and collapsed
 {: .table .table-bordered .bg-light}